The 2025 Artaxis Fundraising Sale is now live!

 Bio

-Her work has been shown widely throughout the United States as well as the United Kingdom.
-She has exhibited in several museums, such as the Cornell Museum, The NSU Art Museum Fort Lauderdale, The Boca Raton Museum and the Museum of Fine Art Tallahassee.
-She has had several solo exhibitions, including the Art & Cultural Center Hollywood and Palm Beach State College.
-Arrieta’s awards include the coveted South Florida Cultural Consortium Fellowship Grant and the Hector Ubertalli Award for the Visual Arts.
-She has served on several public art committees, ran a University exhibition program, and is the founding Director of the International Humanities Project Curatorial Lab.
-Her main art studio is located in Palm Beach, FL., with a summer studio in Yonkers, N.Y.
+Her work has been shown widely across the United States and the United Kingdom, with recent solo and group exhibitions at the Cornell Museum, NSU Art Museum Fort Lauderdale, the Boca Raton Museum of Art, the Museum of Fine Arts Tallahassee, and the Art & Culture Center of Hollywood.
+She has received numerous accolades, including the South Florida Cultural Consortium Fellowship and the Hector Ubertalli Award for the Visual Arts.
+She is the founding director of the International Humanities Project Curatorial Lab and has held leadership roles in academic exhibition programming and public art initiatives.